-Capable Sarasota Probate Litigation Attorneys Represent You in Probate Court
+Experienced Probate Litigation Attorney Representing You In Probate Court

-If an estate enters into probate, an administrator is appointed to oversee the transition of assets.
-Depending on the size of the estate, this can be a simple process or a difficult, months-long endeavor.
-If you've been put in charge of probate administration for an estate, you need a skilled lawyer to guide you through the requirements of the estate administration and your duties to the estate, the estate beneficiaries and creditors of the estate.
-An attorney also helps ensure that you don't get sued, because of a simple mistake, for failure to perform your duties.
+If an estate enters into probate, a personal representative is appointed to oversee the administration of the estate assets.
+Depending on the size of the estate, this can be a simple process or a difficult, monthslong endeavor.
+If you have been put in charge of probate administration for an estate, you need a knowledgeable and skilled lawyer to guide you through the requirements of the estate administration and your duties to the estate, the estate beneficiaries and creditors of the estate.
+An attorney also helps ensure that you do not get sued, because of a simple mistake or for failure to perform your duties.

 There are a number of reasons why an estate may require probate litigation, including the following:

-- Determining heirs.
-If the deceased has left no will or estate plan and had little contact with family members, you may need to engage in litigation to identify the rightful heirs.
+- Determining heirs: If the deceased has left no will or estate plan and had little contact with family members, you may need to engage in litigation to identify the rightful heirs.
 This is especially common when paternity or maternity needs to be proven for unacknowledged children or the will is not updated after marriage or the birth of a child.

-- Breach of fiduciary duty.
-A probate administrator has a number of legal and financial obligations while managing the distribution of the estate.
+- Breach of fiduciary duty: A personal representative has a number of legal duties and financial obligations while managing the administration and distribution of the estate.
 Failing to uphold these responsibilities may result in the personal representative being sued to comply with these responsibilities, being removed or surcharged.

 - Homestead: The Florida constitution both protects homestead property from creditors and restricts the manner in which it can be devised.
-The creditor protection extends to the heirs of law of the decedent.
+The creditor protection extends to the heirs of the law of the decedent.
 The constitution prohibits the devise of the homestead if the decedent is survived by a spouse or minor child.
 Proper estate planning and knowledge of alternatives available upon a decedent’s death are essential in devising homestead property.
 In the event the decedent failed to properly devise the homestead, the surviving spouse may make certain statutory elections.
-If estate planning is not structured properly, the homestead can be subject to creditor claims and distributed to unintended beneficiaries, and create a life estate or co-tenancy trap in the surviving spouse.
+If estate planning is not structured properly, the homestead can be subject to creditor claims, distributed to unintended beneficiaries or create a life estate or co-tenancy trap for the surviving spouse.

-- Elective share and other statutory rights.
-Florida has established complicated provisions providing a surviving spouse with the right to elect to take under the Estate Plan of the decedent or 30% of the decedent’s estate as defined by statute.
-If done properly, the decedent spouse can avoid the statutory provisions and disinherit the surviving spouse.
-In all situations, the personal representative, the beneficiaries and the surviving spouse should secure experienced legal representation.
+- Elective share and other statutory rights: Florida has established complicated statutory provisions which permit a surviving spouse to elect or to receive the benefits under the estate plan of the decedent or 30% of the decedent’s estate as defined by statute.
+A properly drawn nuptial agreement can eliminate all spousal rights and define the rights of both spouses.
+In all situations, the personal representative, the beneficiaries and the surviving spouse should secure experienced and knowledgeable legal representation.
 The surviving spouse may also assert rights to exempt property, a family allowance and other statutory rights.
 Most of these rights must be asserted within a specific time frame or will be waived.
-In almost all situations where the surviving spouse is not the personal representative, the surviving spouse should retain his or her own attorney in the proceeding.
+In almost all situations where the surviving spouse is not the personal representative, the surviving spouse should retain his or her own attorney in the probate proceeding.

-Don't go through the complex probate administration or litigation process without skilled legal counsel.
-Call Lyons, Beaudry & Harrison at 941.444.6407 or contact us online to make an appointment and discuss your issues.
+Call Lyons, Beaudry & Harrison at 941-366-3282 or contact us online to make an appointment and discuss your issues.
 Our office is conveniently located at the corner of Main Street and Orange Avenue in Sarasota, Florida.